 Twitter imposes restrictions, more warning labels ahead of US election

-Twitter Inc said on Friday it will remove tweets calling for people to interfere with the U.S. election process or implementation of election results, including through violence, as the company also announced more labels and restrictions to slow the spread of misinformation.

-REUTERS: Twitter Inc said on Friday it will remove tweets calling for people to interfere with the U.S. election process or implementation of election results, including through violence, as the company also announced more labels and restrictions to slow the spread of misinformation.
+REUTERS: Twitter said on Friday (Oct 9) it will remove tweets calling for people to interfere with the US election process or implementation of election results, including through violence, as the company also announced more labels and restrictions to slow the spread of misinformation.

-Twitter said in a blog post that, from next week, users will get a prompt pointing them to credible information before they can retweet content that has been labeled as misleading.
+Twitter said in a blog post that, from next week, users will get a prompt pointing them to credible information before they can retweet content that has been labelled as misleading.

-Twitter, which recently told Reuters that it was testing how to make its labeling more obvious and direct, said people will have to tap through warnings to see these tweets.
-Users can also only 'quote tweet' this content, as likes, retweets and replies will be turned off.
+Twitter, which recently told Reuters that it was testing how to make its labelling more obvious and direct, said people will have to tap through warnings to see these tweets.
+Users can also only "quote tweet" this content, as likes, retweets and replies will be turned off.

-Twitter says it has labeled thousands of misleading posts, though most attention has been on the labels applied to tweets by President Trump.
+Twitter says it has labelled thousands of misleading posts, though most attention has been on the labels applied to tweets by President Trump.

 Social media companies are under pressure to combat election-related misinformation and prepare for the possibility of violence or poll place intimidation around the November vote.

-Reuters has reported that Republicans are mobilizing thousands of volunteers to watch early voting sites and ballot drop boxes to find evidence to back up Trump's unsubstantiated complaints about widespread voter fraud.
-On Thursday, Facebook Inc said it would ban calls for poll watching using "militarized language."
+Reuters has reported that Republicans are mobilising thousands of volunteers to watch early voting sites and ballot drop boxes to find evidence to back up Trump's unsubstantiated complaints about widespread voter fraud.
+On Thursday, Facebook said it would ban calls for poll watching using "militarised language".

 Twitter also said it would label tweets that falsely claim a win for any candidate.